Are you following the unwritten rules of padel etiquette?

 What is padel etiquette and why does it matter?

 Padel etiquette is about preserving the spirit of the game.
-It means knowing when to cheer, when to apologize and when to step back.
+It means knowing when to cheer, when to apologise and when to step back.
 It’s what enables players and those watching to create a respectful, social and healthy environment.
-In a sport that relies on small, confined spaces and fast reactions, behavior matters just as much as skill.
+In a sport that relies on small, confined spaces and fast reactions, behaviour matters just as much as skill.

 Padel is, above everything, a social sport, and that’s a significant part of its magic